 How long can my project last?

-Proposed projects should be completed within two years or less.
+Proposed projects should be completed within one year or less.

 Can I apply for funding to support a program which is already underway?